Free fast shipping. Buy more, save more. Made in the USA and guaranteed.

 3. Bad Finish: Once oil-based finishes absorb oxygen and skin over or gel, they will continue to have problems during storage.

 These finishes will never be the same.
-Start with NEW finish and use Bloxygen each and every time
+Start with NEW finish and use Bloxygen each and every time it's stored.

 The Material Safety Data Sheet is now called the Safety Data Sheet or SDS.